 Siemer Milling Company is making a donation of $1 million to the University of Kentucky Grain and Forage Center of Excellence to support initiatives to improve grain quality and agronomic productivity of wheat grown in the heart of Siemer Milling’s business footprint.
 The new Grain and Forage Center of Excellence will be located at the UK Research and Education Center in Princeton, Kentucky, just 40 miles from Siemer’s Hopkinsville, KY mill that primarily processes wheat supplied by local area growers.

 The gift will be given in five annual installments of $200,000 to support the Siemer Milling Company Wheat Production Program Fund.
-The fund will be used for programming, equipment, outreach, and faculty and student support for the soon-to-be-built University of Kentucky Grain and Forage Center of Excellence.
+The fund will be used for programming, equipment, outreach, essay writing, faculty and student support for the soon-to-be-built University of Kentucky Grain and Forage Center of Excellence.
 A conference center in the new building will also be named the Siemer Milling Company Conference Center.

 According to the University of Kentucky College of Agriculture, Food and Environment Dean Nancy Cox, “The agriculture industry in Kentucky has been supportive of our college’s research and outreach efforts for many years.
 This wonderful gift from Siemer Milling continues this legacy,” she said.
 “We are very fortunate to have a company in our state that provides a market for our farmers and understands the value of ongoing research and educational efforts.”